Ron-Thorben Hoffmann

 Ron-Thorben Hoffmann (born 4 April 1999) is a German professional footballer who plays as a goalkeeper for 2.
 Bundesliga club Eintracht Braunschweig.

 Club career

-FC Bayern Munich
+Bayern Munich

 Hoffmann made his 3.
 Liga debut for Bayern Munich II on 30 July 2019, starting in the away match against Hansa Rostock.

-Sunderland AFC
+Loan to Sunderland

-On 31 August 2021, Hoffmann was loaned to Sunderland AFC for the 2021-22 season.
+On 31 August 2021, he was loaned to Sunderland AFC for the 2021-22 season.
 Prior to the loan move, Hoffmann signed a one-year contract extension to keep him with FC Bayern through 2023.

 Eintracht Braunschweig

-On 15 June 2022, Bayern Munich announced his departure as he would be transferred to recently promoted 2.
+On 15 June 2022, Bayern Munich announced Hoffmann's departure as he would be transferred to recently promoted 2.
 Bundesliga club Eintracht Braunschweig, for a reported €300,000 fee.

+Schalke 04

+On 31 May 2024, Hoffmann moved to Schalke 04 on a free transfer, signing a three-year contract.

+Eintracht Braunschweig

+On 14 January 2025, he returned to Eintracht Braunschweig on loan until the end of the season with an obligation to buy if the club avoid relegation.
+Since the club won the relegation play-offs against 1.
+FC Saarbrücken, the obligation to buy came into effect.

 International career

 Hoffmann made two appearances for the German under-18 national team in 2016, debuting at half-time in a friendly match against the Republic of Ireland on 13 November 2016.